yichenhock/GF2/README.md

 ```

 This code was developed using Python 3.7 and 3.9, and wxPython version 4.1.1.
 Older or newer version combinations have not been tested.
-The following code has been tested and run on Windows and Linux, except for translation, which has only been tested on Linux.
+The following code has been tested and run on Windows and Linux, except for translation, which has only been fully tested on Linux.

 ### Running the Simulator
 The logic simulator can be run in two modes: